 No matter what stage of your career you're at, thank-you notes are highly valued.
 They can help you land a job or internship, build your professional network, and set you apart from the crowd.
 One of the most overlooked occasions to say thank you is after receiving a rejection.

-After going through the long application process, interview stage and waiting to get a response, a rejection letter can sting.
+After going through the long application process, interviews, and waiting to get a response, a rejection letter can sting.
 But while this particular opportunity has ended, your future is still wide open.
 Using this time as a chance to connect with the hiring manager or department head can help you later on in your career.

 Writing a Thank You After a Rejection

 Thanks so much for your note.
 I greatly appreciate the opportunity to apply for the editorial internship at your company.
-While I’m disappointed that I didn’t get the internship, I appreciate you taking the time to meet with me and review my materials.
+While I’m disappointed I didn’t get the internship, I appreciate you taking the time to meet with me and review my materials.

 I wanted to take the opportunity to reach out and ask for any constructive criticism regarding my resume or interview skills.
 I value your opinion and would love to be considered for future opportunities.

-What If I Don't Get a Response?
+What if I Don't Get a Response?